Источник: The Financial Times Limited

 As the bank’s management hedged against default risks by adding commissions on top of interest rates, the bank’s profits soared, climbing more than 140 per cent last year to $550m, according to the bank’s audited accounts.

 But analysts and bankers warn that its business has depended almost exclusively on borrowings on international capital markets.
 More than 65 per cent of its total financing comes from international markets.
-Just 5 per cent of its financing currently comes from private deposits, although Mr Levin says the bank plans to increase this to 20-25 per cent by 2011.
+Just 5 per cent of its financing currently comes from private deposits, although Mr Levin says the bank plans to increase this to

 In the meantime, however, »the profitability of the model depends on them being able to constantly borrow on international markets«, says Richard Hainsworth, head of Moscow ratings agency Rusrating, which is currently fighting a libel suit filed against it by the bank after one of its analysts warned in a magazine interview about the increasing risks.